Bhaskers-Blu-Org1/ansible-role-infosvr-openigc/README.md

 This role will attempt to automatically re-use variables from the [IBM.infosvr](https://galaxy.ansible.com/IBM/infosvr) role, for instance by using a playbook that first imports `IBM.infosvr` using `tasks_from=setup_vars.yml`.

+By default, the role will do SSL verification of self-signed certificates if you have retrieved them using `IBM.infosvr`'s `get_certificate.yml` task (see example playbook below).
+This is controlled by the `ibm_infosvr_openigc_verify_selfsigned_ssl` variable of the role: if you want to only verify against properly signed and trusted SSL certificates, you can set this variable to `False` and any self-signed domain tier certificate will no longer be trusted.

 ## Example Playbook

 The role is primarily inteded to be imported into other playbooks as-needed for the deployment of OpenIGC objects -- both bundles and asset instances.
 (Thus the need for Ansible v2.4.x and the `import_role` module.)